 - Can I receive inbound ISDN calls?

 There is a way to receive an ISDN call when accessing the USB SIP Codec’s configuration page via the methods mentioned above.
-ISDN numbers are assigned dynamically on demand, and are therefore not available in advance.
-So, while this is possible, we only recommend this to users who understand and can work around these limitations.
-An additional Tel subscription is required for inbound ISDN calls.
+ISDN numbers are assigned dynamically on demand, or you can get your own LA area ISDN number with your sip.audio subscription.
+A package including a Tel subscription is required for inbound ISDN calls.